 6. Install macOS Updates

-Go to System Settings > General > Software Update.
+Go to System Settings > General > Software Update or check Apple's official support page for the latest updates.

 7. Unpair and Re-Pair Devices